Japan City Guides: Okayama & Kurashiki

 Tourist information centers at JR Okayama Station (Tel.
 086 222 2912), Okayama International Center (Tel.
 086 256 2914) and Kurashiki Station (tel.
 086 426 8681).
 Tourist information available at the Kurashikan (Tel.
 086 422 0542) in the Bikan area of Kurashiki by the canal.

 Okayama's main festival is the Saidaiji Eyo Hadaka Matsuri which takes place annually on the 3rd Saturday of February at Kannon-in Temple.
 As many as 10,000 loincloth-wearing and usually drunk men battle for sacred wooden sticks (shingi) tossed into the air by the temple priests.
-The festival can be dangerous with a death of a participant in 2007.
+The festival can be dangerous, with the death of a participant in 2007.

 A serene carp pond at Koraku-en Garden in Okayama